seejohnrun/seejohnrun.github.io/_posts/2009-09-26-codeigniter-form_validation.markdown

 There are some great additions in this new library that make the syntax of form validation not clutter your controllers.
-The one thing I wanted that the library didn t come with, was a way to easily test regular expressions against fields without cluttering the controller, or ruining my internationalization features.
+The one thing I wanted that the library didn't come with, was a way to easily test regular expressions against fields without cluttering the controller, or ruining my internationalization features.

 Ideally, what we re aiming for is: